nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 **Target user profile**:

-* has a need to manage a significant number of contacts
+* Users who need to manage a significant number of professional contacts.
-* prefer desktop apps over other types
+* Users who prefer desktop apps over other types.
-* can type fast
+* Users who can type fast.
-* prefers typing to mouse interactions
+* Users who prefers typing to mouse interactions.
-* is reasonably comfortable using CLI apps
+* Users who is reasonably comfortable using CLI apps.
-* prefers a Bash-like experience
+* Users who prefer a Bash-like experience.

+**Value proposition**:
-**Value proposition**: manage contacts faster than a typical mouse/GUI driven app
+* Manage contacts faster than a typical mouse/GUI driven app, via keyboard commands.
+* Enter commands at ease with convenience features such as auto-complete.
+* Simultaneously manage several contacts with bulk actions such as select.

 ### User stories